alexshtf/torchcurves/readme.md

+# TODO
+- Revise readme to show normalization after examples without normalization
+- Call the default knot_config as n_control_points instead of num_knots.
+Also fix the example notebooks.
+- Add a notebook with embeddings + a factorization mahcine, and cite the continuos features papers of Rugamer and myself.

 # TorchCurves

 A PyTorch module for differentiable parametric with learnable coefficients, such as a B-Spline curve with learnable control points.